tippi-fifestarr/dd/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+# Lyrics

+We got what it takes

+To make it through the gates

+We don't need sleep --

+Just DaDeuce and drum breaks...

+...Dirty beats...style sheets

+Game so sleek, it kicks like sneakers on repeat...

+On repeat... on repeat...